ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/02_library_preparation.md

 In the first step of library preparation, the DNA (or cDNA generated from retro-transcribed RNA) is cut in specified sizes through sonication or enzymatic digestion.

-Next, small pieces of DNA, known as **adapters**, are added to the DNA.
-These fragments, specific for the different sequencers, contain the P5/P7 (flow cell binding, see below), priming sites and index/barcodes, and bind to the end of of the library´s DNA.
+Next, small pieces of DNA, known as **adapters**, are bound to the DNA.
+These fragments, specific for the different sequencers, contain:

+- **P5 and P7 sites:** These are terminal oligos that are complementary to the lawn of primers on the Illumina flow cell.
+They are responsible for the physical capture of the library and act as the anchors for bridge amplification (cluster generation, see below).
+- **Priming sites** (SBS priming sites): Located just "inside" the P5/P7.
+These are the binding sites for the sequencing primers that give rise to read 1 (R1) and read 2 (R2) in paired-end runs.
+- **Index(barcode) sequences:** These are unique 8–10 bp sequences that act as a "digital tag" for the sample, so a different one needs to be used and kept track of for every sample.
+While a single barcode (generally i7) per sample can be used, currently the **Unique Dual Indexing (UDI)** method, where both i7 and i5 positions contain unique barcodes , is preferred.
+UDIs virtually eliminate **index hopping**, a phenomenon where reads from high-concentration samples are misassigned to low-concentration samples during demultiplexing.
+Without these indexes, libraries could not be pooled (see below), and samples would have to be sequenced one by one.
+The barcodes allow the sequencing software to sort millions of raw reads back into their original sample identities in a process called **demultiplexing**.

 This is the simplest workflow, mandatory for PCR-free protocols (e.g protocols that yield enough DNA that they do not require a PCR amplification step), but also more expensive and requires a different adapter for every single sample (since the index is already on the adapter).

-However, the most common high-throughput method involves the use of truncated (stubby) adapters, known as **TA-ligation with indexed PCR** or **universal adapter ligation**.
+The most common high-throughput method involves the use of truncated (stubby) adapters, known as **TA-ligation with indexed PCR** or **universal adapter ligation**.
 In this protocol, adapters contain only the initial priming sites, and the library is "completed" during a subsequent indexed PCR step, where primers add the barcodes and the P5/P7 flow-cell binding sequences.
 If this PCR fails, then the sequencing will also fail, since the fragments won´t contain the P5/P7 needed for the binding.

 In order for the adapters to bind to the DNA, a previous step of **end repair** is required, where all fragment ends are converted to blunt, by removing the 3´overhangs and filling in the 5´, and subsequently 5´phosphorylated.
 Finally, a single A is added to the 3´end of each fragment (**“A-tailling”**).
 Adapters, which contain a a complementary single 3′-T overhang, can now be added and bound to the fragments by a DNA ligase.
 T-A ligation is much more efficient than blunt-end, prevents the fragments from binding each other, which would create chimeras, and reduces (although doesn´t eliminate) adapter dimers.
 As we will see later, ATAC-seq uses tagmentation, so there´s no end-repair, A-tailing, or ligation.